Stylie777/SoftwareEngineeringL5/assignment/assignment/README.md

 The tests look at the models defined within `models.py`.
 Django's User Authentication models are not tested, as this is not models or logic that has been added as part of this project

-To run these, use this command in the terminal in the same directory as used above.
+To run these, use this command in the terminal in the same directory used to run the local Django server.

 ```
 python3 manage.py test